 About lymph nodes

 The lymph nodes are part of the lymphatic system.
 The lymphatic system helps fight infections.
-It is made up of lymph vessels, lymph fluid, lymph nodes, bone marrow, and lymphatic organs (thymus, adenoid, tonsil, and spleen).
+It comprises lymph vessels, lymph fluid, lymph nodes, bone marrow, and lymphatic organs (thymus, adenoid, tonsil, and spleen).

-Lymph vessels are very thin tubes similar to blood vessels.
+Lymph vessels are skinny tubes similar to blood vessels.
 They collect and move lymph fluid away from tissues into the lymph nodes.
 Lymph nodes are small bean-shaped organs of lymphatic tissue.
-The lymph fluid can carry cancer cells from where cancer started into the lymph nodes.
+The lymph fluid can carry cancer cells from where the cancer started into the lymph nodes.

 Lymph nodes and cancer

 Lymph fluid from organs in the pelvis drains into the pelvic lymph nodes.
 The lymph fluid can carry cancer cells from these sites into the pelvic lymph nodes.
 Bladder and prostate cancers most commonly spread to the lymph nodes in the pelvis.
 Cancer may also apply to the pelvic lymph nodes from the following organs and tissues:

 - seminal vesicles (the glands on either side of the prostate that produce semen)

 - urethra (the tube that carries urine from the bladder to the outside of the body)

 - perineum (the area between the anus and scrotum in men or the anus and vagina in women)

 - inguinal lymph nodes (lymph nodes in the groin)